About Caroline

 dog worship

-Seven fluffy kilograms of canine dictator, the dog is easily affronted, has severe separation anxiety, and has a bundle of Napoleon issues.
-She runs Caroline’s life.
+A fluffy canine dictator, the dog is easily affronted, with severe anxiety and a bundle of Napoleon issues.
+She tries to run Caroline’s life — and Caroline generally lets her.

 THIS is the dog, in four of her standard modes: